jrpotter/notebook/notes/data-models/rdf.md

 %%ANKI
 Cloze
 A {bnode} is shorthand for a {blank node}.
-Back: A node in an RDF graph representing a resource with an unspecified URI.
 Reference: Allemang, Dean, James A. Hendler, and Fabien L. Gandon. _Semantic Web for the Working Ontologist_.
 3e ed.
 ACM Books 33.
 New York: Association for computing machinery, 2020.
 <!--ID: 1735162429077-->
 END%%